MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Get-MgBetaUserChatOperation.md

 ## SYNOPSIS
 Get the specified Teams async operation that ran or is running on a specific resource.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgUserChatOperation](/powershell/module/Microsoft.Graph.Teams/Get-MgUserChatOperation?view=graph-powershell-v1.0)

 ## SYNTAX

 ### List (Default)